ahmetaa/poppy/README.md

 Generated hash function does not store key data in the structure therefore they are very compact.
 This particular implementation uses around 3.2 bits per key.

-Mphfs may be useful for very large look-up structures such as language model compression.
+Mphfs may be useful for very large look-up structures such as the ones used in language model compression.
 Mphf generation is a very slow operation, therefore it is generally suggested storing the hash data once it is generated and using it from the storage afterwards.
 Dart implementation does not provide this functionality.